kkyau/ISQA-3420-/DFDDictionary.md

 ##Data Flows
 a) Software pacakage = An assembly of files created by the developer to make a software.

-b) Software package name = Software package sent to NIST Vulnerability DB to scan for existing license.
+b) Software package name = Software package sent to NIST Vulnerability Database to scan for existing license.

-c) NIST Vulnerability DB results = Results containing exisiting license in the software pacakage.
+c) NIST Vulnerability Database results = Results containing exisiting license in the software pacakage.

 d) Software package result = Results from the scanned software pacakage.